 - Let your arm hang relaxed, keep a slight bend in your elbow.
 Then Measure from your shoulder to just above your wrists, never past the heel of your palm, or where you would like your jacket sleeve to land.

 - Add the two measurements together.
 You may need to round up to an available size unless you are having a suit jacket tailored to your exact measurements.

 Note: If you keep your arm perfectly straight, you’ll end up with a sleeve that is too short, and you won’t have enough room for your arm to move comfortably.

-We know that this wont be the only measurement you need in perfecting your wardrobe.
-Here are our guides to make your life easier.
+We know that this wont be the only measurement you need in perfecting your wardrobe, so we created an in-depth list of clothing measurements for you.

 Jacket Sleeve Length Size Chart

 Sleeve Regular (5’8” - 6’2”)

 |L||34 - 35|